Susan Van Atta, FASLA

-Susan is a registered landscape architect.
-Also Board Member of the Cultural Landscape Foundation a Board Member of The Sustainability Project, Member of the American Society of Landscape Architects and part of the Innovative Building Review Committee in the County of Santa Barbara.
+Van Atta is a registered landscape architect, Board Member of the Cultural Landscape Foundation, Board Member of The Sustainability Project, Member of the American Society of Landscape Architects, and part of the Innovative Building Review Committee in the County of Santa Barbara.